apexbusiness-systems/strideguideai/EDGE_FUNCTION_AUDIT.md

 ## 📊 EXECUTIVE SUMMARY

-All 6 Supabase Edge Functions are properly aligned with UI/UX functionality.
+All 8 Supabase Edge Functions are properly aligned with UI/UX functionality.
 No orphaned functions, no missing implementations.
 System architecture is **production-grade** and **fully proportionate**.

+**Update (Dec 18, 2025):** Removed `validate-feature-access` function (was orphaned, client-side validation sufficient for UI features).

 ---